Table of Contents

 Second, You need to make a claim to your own insurance company to get covered.

-Third, You need to actually get treated for your injuries.
+Third, You need to get treated for your injuries.
 Given that medical payments coverage is strictly limited to the amount of your bills, you will receive no compensation if you have no medical bills.

 In either case, our attorneys will evaluate your case for free.
-We will also open your claim with an insurance carrier, refer you to medical professionals that do not charge you out-of-pocket, pursue your claim on your behalf, and file a lawsuit against the party at fault if required.
+We will also open your claim with an insurance carrier, refer you to medical professionals who do not charge you out-of-pocket, pursue your claim on your behalf, and file a lawsuit against the party at fault if required.

 Although some personal injury claims result in jury verdicts and judgments, most personal injury claims are settled before a lawsuit is filed, or during litigation, but before the trial.
 The amount of settlement you may be able to secure for a back injury from a car accident depends on your injury.
 If you have only muscular pain and have undergone a few weeks of treatments, do not expect to recover more than $10,000.00.

 Cases with a little more severe soft-tissue injuries may be settled for more than $10,000.00.
-Cases where you had to undergo epidural injections and treatment with multiple medical professionals the settlement may be as high as $50,000.00 or more.
+In cases where you had to undergo epidural injections and treatment with multiple medical professionals the settlement may be as high as $50,000.00 or more.
 In surgical cases, the recovery can be in six figures.
 In more serious cases, the recovery can be in millions.

 Treatment of Back Pain After a Car Accident

 When necessary, your chiropractor can prescribe you certain medication, home exercises, as well as refer you to get an x-ray or an MRI.
-Your chiropractor may also refer you to other medical professionals if he believes that you need other care, such as trigger point injections, epidural injections, or a surgery.
+Your chiropractor may also refer you to other medical professionals if he believes that you need other care, such as trigger point injections, epidural injections, or surgery.

 A spine X-ray is not a treatment on its own, but it helps the medical professionals treating you make informed decisions related to your treatment based on the X-ray results.
 X-rays use radiation to produce your spine’s image.
 Spine X-rays can show fractures, arthritis, disc problems and other conditions that may cause back pain.
-Usually, three or more X-rays will be required to get an image of the particular section of the spine.
-Most X-Ray facilities will also agree to perform X-rays without charging the patient if the patient is represented by an attorney that is pursuing their bodily injury claims.
+Usually, two or more X-rays will be required to get an image of a particular section of the spine.
+Most X-Ray facilities will also agree to perform X-rays without charging the patient if the patient is represented by an attorney who is pursuing their bodily injury claims.

 Spine CT Scan

 Spine CT Scan is yet another type of imaging technology.
-CT Scan uses multiple X-rays and then combines those with computer technology to produce an image similar of an image that an MRI will produce.
+CT Scan uses multiple X-rays and then combines those with computer technology to produce an image similar to an image that an MRI will produce.
 CT Scan is most often used as an alternative to an MRI when the patient has had previous conditions that required installation of medical devices made of metal.
 Given that an MRI uses powerful magnets to get an image it is dangerous for a patient with any medical devices to undergo an MRI.
 A CT Scan thus is an alternative that uses X-rays and computer technology to obtain results similar to an MRI without the use of magnets.

 Trigger Point Injections

-In cases where the pain is caused by muscle spasms within a larger muscle groups, trigger point injections of anesthetic and anti-inflammatory mixtures can help ease or relieve the muscular pain.
+In cases where the pain is caused by muscle spasms within larger muscle groups, trigger point injections of anesthetic and anti-inflammatory mixtures can help ease or relieve the muscular pain.
 Trigger point injections usually take a few minutes to perform.
 If a single injection does not ease or relieve the muscular pain, multiple injections may be performed.
 These injections are usually performed by pain management professionals, orthopedists, and anesthesiologists.
 Most anesthesiologists will perform these injections on a lien basis if you are represented by a car accident lawyer.

-In cases where the pain is caused due to a substantial disc bulge or a disc herniation which touches or squeezes the spinal cord nerves an epidural injection may be recommended by a medical professional.
+In cases where the pain is caused due to a substantial disc bulge or a disc herniation that touches or squeezes the spinal cord nerves, an epidural injection may be recommended by a medical professional.
 An epidural injection is usually not a permanent solution.
 It does, however, provide a temporary relief.
 An epidural injection is a steroid injection (a type of anti-inflammatory medication) into the epidural space surrounding the spinal nerves.
-The injection may provide an immediate, but a temporary relief.
+The injection may provide an immediate, but temporary relief.
 Epidural injections can be performed by anesthesiologists on a lien basis.

 Other Types of Treatment

-Other types of treatment for back pain after the accident may include physical therapy, acupuncture, pain medication, exercises, specialized massages, etc. Some of these services may be performed by professionals that will agree to not charge you out-of-pocket.
+Other types of treatment for back pain after the accident may include physical therapy, acupuncture, pain medication, exercises, specialized massages, etc. Some of these services may be performed by professionals who will agree to not charge you out-of-pocket.

 Note that each case is different.
-The settlement and the recovery depend on the apportionment of fault, on the practices of the specific insurance carrier, the strength of impact, the severity of damage to the vehicles involved in the accident, the judge, the jury, the likableness of each of the parties involved in the accident, and many other foreseeable and unforeseeable factors.
+The settlement and the recovery depend on the apportionment of fault, the practices of the specific insurance carrier, the strength of impact, the severity of damage to the vehicles involved in the accident, the judge, the jury, the likableness of each of the parties involved in the accident, and many other foreseeable and unforeseeable factors.